 Jewish Interest-Free Loans of Atlanta

 EMERGENCY FOOD ASSISTANCE

-Requests for emergency financial assistance have increased exponentially within our community.
-Federation has granted $107,500 for relief in this area to Jewish Family & Career Services, AgeWell Atlanta and Beth Jacob for the Toco Hills community.
+Requests for emergency food assistance has also increased within our community.
+Federation has granted $110,500 for relief in this area to Jewish Family & Career Services, AgeWell Atlanta and Beth Jacob for the Toco Hills community.

 Jewish Family & Career Services